queryluke/masseffect-5e/static/data/class_features/vengeance.md

 choose), and you regain hit points equal to half your hit point maximum.
 Then, you may draw any weapon you are carrying, choose a target a creature within that weapon's normal range, and make 2 attacks with the weapon.

-If the target creature is the same one that reduced you to 0 or less hit points, you have advantage on both attack rolls.
+If the target creature is the same one that reduced you to 0 or fewer hit points, you have advantage on both attack rolls.

 Once you use this feature, you can't use it again until you finish a long rest.